KongJimmyV/Academic-Projects/README.md

 # Academic-Projects
-My programming assignments that were done in an academic setting.
+My programming assignments that were completed in an academic setting.